This is my story of how I became a sex educator. In my words. And I’m starting with a trigger warning for abuse.

 - Begin a compulsive diet and binging cycle = Hello, crazy relationship with food.

 - Become a doormat = I developed world-class people-pleasing skills.

-- Be hyper-independent and rely on NOBODY = I worked to completely support myself from 17, paid for university, and got a car.
+- Being hyper-independent and relying on NOBODY = I worked to completely support myself from 17, paid for university, and got a car.
 I graduated and landed a great job in London, where I had to wear a suit every single day (I can’t imagine that now!).

 These trauma responses helped me to survive and get stuff done.
 On paper, my life looked great.
 But, of course, I hadn’t dealt with a single thing.

 I met a man during my university years when I was 19.
 He was ten years older, dependable, and kind.
 He took me under his wing and made me feel safe.
 I played the doormat, doing precisely what I thought I should do to keep him from leaving.

 We moved in together when I graduated, and I soon fell pregnant aged 23.
 This was a turning point for me.

 I fell in love with my body and what it was doing, even after I’d devalued it so cruelly.
 Over 18 months, I enjoyed two beautiful pregnancies.
 Experienced two spontaneous and (dare I say) spiritually awakening births.
 And I breastfed two strong, healthy sons.
 The enormity of this blessing was not lost on me.